ArtPoon/slides/markdown/physpharm18.md

 ## Dated-tip phylogenies

 * We can build a phylogeny relating copies of HIV within a single host.
-* Without other information, time and the rate of evolutiona are confounded (left).
+* Without other information, time and the rate of evolution are confounded (left).
 * We can use sample collection dates to "pin" tips to a timeline, and rescale the tree in time.

 <table><tr>